sandor-juhasz/dotfiles/README.md

-# My dotfiles
+# Dotfiles

-This project contains the dotfiles I use on various Ubuntu environments.
+This project is the repository for installation scripts and customizations of the Linux tools I use regularly.

 # Installation
 0. Make sure you have Git installed.